CoCoNut-UvA/coconut/docs/source/calculator.rst

     ;

-, because we refer to enums, we have to include the *ccngen/enum.h* file, so add that to the top of the parser file to make it compile.
+Because we refer to enums, we have to include the *ccngen/enum.h* file, so add that to the top of the parser file to make it compile.

 The 'constructor' specifier ensures the nodes can be used in the call to ASTbinop.
 Constructors do children first and then attributes, hence the call order in the example.
-If the constructor specifier is not used you can add change values via the access macros.
+If the constructor specifier is not used you can change values via the access macros.

-Now, after compiling, the repl understands add and substract operations on numbers.
+After compiling, the repl understands add and substract operations on numbers.
 However, the REPL does not show anything.
-We have to adapt the print traversal to print the binop:
+Therefore, we have to adapt the print traversal to print the binop.

 .. code-block:: text